Improbable (company): 2020-present

 In 2020, Army Technology magazine reported that Improbable had entered a global partnership with Microsoft in the defence and national security sector, with Improbable's synthetic environment platform being deployed with Microsoft's Azure application management service to assist governments with operational planning, policy design, collective training, national resilience and defence experimentation.

 In January 2022, Narula emphasised the company’s pivot to metaverse applications, adding that the firm required no additional investment to become profitable.

 Improbable sold its majority stake in Inflexion Games to Tencent in February 2022.

-In April 2022 Improbable announced M², a separate entity set up to develop a network of interoperable Web3 metaverses based on the company’s Project Morpheus technology.
-M² was announced in a $150m funding round led by Andreessen Horowitz and SoftBank's Vision Fund 2.
+In April 2022 Improbable announced MSquared, a separate entity set up to develop a network of interoperable Web3 metaverses based on the company’s Project Morpheus technology.
+MSquared was announced in a $150m funding round led by Andreessen Horowitz and SoftBank's Vision Fund 2.
 Additional backers included crypto-native investors such as Digital Currency Group, Ethereal Ventures and CMT.

-M2’s first announced project is for The Otherside, a metaverse now under development by Yuga Labs, creators of the Bored Ape Yacht Club series of NFTs.
+Improbable has partnered with Yuga Labs, the creators of Bored Ape Yacht Club, on the development of Otherside, a gamified metaverse where users can transform their NFTs into portable characters and assets.
+Improbable’s software powered Otherside’s First Trip and Second Trip demos, bringing together crowds of 4500 and 7200 community members respectively.

-In October 2022 the company began closing a £100m funding round led by the blockchain company Elrond and valuing Improbable at over $3bn.
-The Financial Times reported that Improbable expects to reach operating profitability in 2023, following a tripling of revenue to more than $100m in 2022.
+In October 2022, the company began closing a £100m funding round led by the blockchain company Elrond and valuing Improbable at over $3bn.
+The Financial Times reported that Improbable expected to reach operating profitability in 2023, following a tripling of revenue to more than $100m in 2022.